openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### General requirements

-As stated in section 3.3.3.6 of [@!OpenID], "the OP may choose to return fewer claims about the end-user from the authorization endpoint".
+As stated in section 3.3.3.6 of [@!OpenIDConnect], "the OP may choose to return fewer claims about the end-user from the authorization endpoint".
 This document makes no change to that provision.
 The OP may also choose to return a subset of the `verification` element of any `verified_claims` providing it remains compliant with the `verified_claims` JSON schema defined in [@!OpenID4IDAClaims].

 In some cases, OPs cannot deliver the requested data to an RP, for example, because the data is not available or does not match the RP's requirements.
 The rules for handling these cases are described in the following.